ahmadshalabi/luqma/docs/decisions/README.md

 - [ADR-0007](0007-use-feature-based-component-organization.md) - Use Feature-Based Component Organization
 - [ADR-0008](0008-use-custom-hooks-for-business-logic.md) - Use Custom Hooks for Business Logic
 - [ADR-0009](0009-implement-layered-architecture-in-backend.md) - Use Layered Architecture in Backend
+- [ADR-0010](0010-use-proportional-estimation-for-nutrition-calculation.md) - Use Proportional Estimation for Nutrition Calculation with Ingredient Exclusion

 ## Creating New ADRs